abc9070410/TextSaver/README.md

-# Batch Dict
+# Text Saver

-- A Chrome extension which could search multiple words once.
+- A Chrome extension which could store the text files from the web pages

 ![res](screenshot/ChromeExtension_TextSaver_1.PNG)